GrinonBarrett/Taksidos/Core Rules/Creatures/Ajhas {WiP}.md

  • Slam: The ajhas may use one of its appendages to strike a foe within 5 yard.
 This is a melee bare attack.

- • Bite: The alashanasaurus may perform a single bite against a foe it is grappling.
+ • Bite: The ajhas may perform a single bite against a foe it is grappling.
 This is a melee bite attack.

 -----

-**Table**: *Attack versus Creature*
+**Table**: *Attack versus Creature* {Need to fix}
 | Weapon                 |          |            |         |            |         |
 |------------------------|-----------|----------|------------|---------|------------|
 |                        |          |            |         |            |         |